Years later, if you had asked Robbie exactly when it was that he decided to eat the elephant, he would have had trouble coming up with the answer.

 Most kids had simply laughed at what had been one of many elephant jokes that had been circulating at the time.
 But Robbie was different.
 He had thought to himself: Hmmm.
 Elephant soup... what would it be like?

-But gradually, over the span of years, a feeling began gnawing at him.
+And yet, over the span of years, a feeling began slowly, gradually gnawing at him.
 Was this all there was?
 Surely, something more exotic was out there.
 Something more interesting.
 Something delicious.
 Something... big.

 Inexorably, the disquieting feelings grew.

 His butcher may have been the first to notice it: an unexplainable, faraway look in Robbie’s eyes.
-It was as if he was looking beyond the meat in the case, gazing off into the distance... but at what?
-When his number was called, he would, with no little effort, bring himself back to reality and focus his eyes on the slices and chunks of beef right in front of him, forcing himself through the ordeal of placing his order.
+It was as though he were looking beyond the meat in the case, gazing off into the distance... but at what?
+When his number was called, he would, with no little effort, bring himself back to reality and focus his eyes on the slices and chunks of grain-fed steer right in front of him, forcing himself through the ordeal of placing his order.

 Robbie himself knew something was amiss, but he had trouble putting his finger on it.
 The rich steaks, the majestic cuts of prime rib, the tender braised veal shanks that he used to love had turned to ashes in his mouth.
 Week after week, dinner became an ordeal of pretending things were normal, pretending that he enjoyed falling to his evening meat as he had in the past.